 If you have followed my blog for a while then you probably remember the post I did where I made a lantern using – a tuna can!
-Well this project is another way I have found to re-purpose a tuna can.
-I created a faux zinc top for a glass candy jar that was missing a top when I bought it at a thrift store.
+Well, this project is another way I have found to re-purpose a tuna can.
+I painted a faux zinc finish on a tuna can to create a top for a thrift store glass candy jar that was missing a lid.

 I clipped this photo from the Ballard Design catalog awhile ago.
 I went to the site and they don’t carry it anymore, but I wanted to show you where I got the inspiration to make the faux zinc tuna can top.
 When I first saw these French Candy Jars when paging through the catalog, I immediately thought – that could be made with a tuna can.
 I finally found the perfect size jar to do it.

-I collect glass canisters like the one below.
+I collect glass canisters like the ones above.
 I have them in my kitchen displaying candy and wine corks.
 I also have a few in my bathroom -where I have shells I collected on vacation, soap, and bath bubbles displayed.

-Since the glass jar was missing its top, it was only $1.5; the paints I had on hand.
+Since the glass jar was missing its top, it was only $1.50, the paints I used to create the faux zinc finish I had on hand.

 1. Drill a hole in center bottom of the tuna can.
 The bottom will become the top of the candy jar top.
 If you don’t have a drill you can use hot glue to attach the knob to the can.

 2. Paint the tuna can black and let it dry.

 3. On a foam plate squirt a dollop of white, black, and silver paint keeping them separate, but close together.
 Squirt a dollop of clear glazing liquid in the center.
 This will help keep the paint from being too opaque once applied.